Skip to main content

 2. Upload via FTP

-An alternative, in case the WordPress Admin Upload does not work: unzip the file that you downloaded from CodeCanyon.
-Open your WordPress installation folder using any FTP manager: it could be Cyberduck, FileZilla, Total Commander.
+An alternative, in case WordPress Admin Upload does not work: unzip the file that you downloaded from CodeCanyon.
+Open your WordPress installation folder using any FTP manager (for example Cyberduck, FileZilla, or Total Commander).
 Go to the wp-content/plugins/ folder and upload the "mapsvg" folder you previously unzipped.

 Now in your WordPress admin panel go to Plugins > Installed plugins, find MapSVG and click Activate.
 MapSVG will appear in the main WP Menu on the left.